gowtham7777/Cardpayments/README.md

 ## Development server

+# npm install --force
+# npm -root -g to find the root folder in macbook
+#  sudo npm cache clean --force
+# delete package-lock.json file if npm install is not working

 npm install --save-dev node-sass if node-sass was not in package.json

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.